INKEY$ and his 8 legs

 Nope!
 You also had to pass the name of the program you wanted to load.
 Not that

-If, like everyone, you didn’t know or care about the name of the program, then
+If, like everyone, you didn’t care about the program’s name, then you just

-you just entered an empty string: a pair of empty double quotes.
-These, even
+entered an empty string: a pair of empty double quotes.
+These, even more

 , were inserted by holding down the aptly named